France creates $4.3 billion coronavirus relief program to save struggling startups

-The French government has announced a sweeping plan — worth $4.3 billion — to support a startup ecosystem struggling to survive the coronavirus pandemic that has shut down the nation’s economy.
+The French government has announced a sweeping plan — worth $4.3 billion — to support a startup ecosystem struggling to survive the COVID-19 pandemic that has shut down the nation’s economy.

-Over the past five years, the French government had gone to extraordinary lengths to catalyze a startup economy that seemed moribund just a few years ago.
-These efforts had paid off as the country surged to the top ranks of European startup hubs, but the bulk of its contenders are early-stage startups and financially fragile.
+Over the past five years, the French government went to extraordinary lengths to catalyze a startup economy that had seemed moribund.
+These efforts paid off as the country surged to the top ranks of European startup hubs, but the bulk of its contenders are early-stage startups and financially fragile.

-To keep them afloat, French Digital Minister Cedric O detailed a financial rescue plan today during an interview with a French radio station.
+To keep them afloat during the economic fallout from COVID-19, French Digital Minister Cedric O detailed a financial rescue plan today during an interview with a French radio station.

 “This morning, we’re announcing a specific plan to support the cash flow of startups,” he said.